 - 1. Use the alcohol in the cleaning swab to soak the debris to break up the adhesive. - 2.
 Wipe the ridges to remove accumulated debris. - 3.
-Wipe the inside edges of both media guides (and media holders) to remove any built-up residue. - 4.
-Clean behind the ribbon cover (flapper).
-The cover swings down and in this position the top side of media can contact this surface.
-Adhesive from the edges of label media can slowly transfer and build up on this inside surface. - 5.
+Wipe the inside edges of both edge guides to remove any built-up residue. - 4.
 Wait one minute before closing the printer.

 Discard the cleaning swab after use.